awmanoj/awmanoj.github.io/_posts/2020-08-22-a-primer-into-isolation-levels-in-databases.md

 Transaction Processing is one big source of complexity in correctly designing concurrent applications working with database systems.

-> A transaction is defined as one indivisible logical entity comprising usually of more than one operations which are meant to be considered a single step that either is succes or a failure.
+> A transaction is defined as one indivisible logical entity comprising usually of more than one operations which are meant to be considered a single step that either is success (a 'commit') or a failure (an 'abort').
 This unit of work should act as if the operations are atomic.

 This is quite important to keep the state of database in a consistent state at all the time and being adherant with ACID semantics.